 The Search@UW online catalog may be used to find library materials from on or off campus.
-However, due to licensing agreements, remote access to resources from most electronic databases is restricted to current UW-Superior faculty, staff and students.
-Community users may access these resources from within the library using their own devices or the from the guest computer.
+However, due to licensing restrictions, remote access to resources from most electronic databases is restricted to current UW-Superior faculty, staff and students.
+Reciprocal users may access these resources from within the library from their own devices or the from the guest computer.

 Wisconsin residents have access to some library databases through BadgerLink, a statewide initiative providing access to thousands of magazines, journal and newspaper articles, government documents and other resources.
 Visit BadgerLink with your public library card to access these resources from home.

-Interlibrary Loan (ILL) privileges are not included in the Community User Program.
-Community users should contact their local public library for ILL services.
+Interlibrary Loan (ILL) privileges are not included in the Reciprocal User Program or Community User Program.
+Reciprocal and community users should contact their home university's library or their local public library for ILL services.